bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/gaussian/StarAngleDifference.jpeg?raw=true" width="600" height="350" >
 --slight change to angle

+There are various sources that could be the case for different measurments like the telescope being wobbly, wind moving the telescope, uneven surface, instrumental error, measurement reading error and so on and so forth.

+There could be a finite number of *classes* for errors, but you will agree that the *forces* causing those errors is infinite.
+So there are a gazillion air particles acting on the telescope vibrating it very slightly.
+These particles are unbiased, meaning they have no special preference to increase or decrease you measurment.
+Your telescope is equally likely to be tilted left or right.
+Each particle adds a unit of force in some direction and particles on one side of the telescope cancel the effects of particles on the other.
+Does any of this sound familiar?

+This is exactly the situation we had earlier with the coin tossing example.
+Except here the coins are particles, heads are particles pushing us to the right and if we are being pushed more to the right than left then our movement is a postive unit in the right direction.
+If the errors caused by the wind were truly random fluctuations then their expected movement on the telescope is zero because they have no preference in which direction to push(think maximum entropy).
+If there is a preferance, then it is a source of systematic, and not random, error.

+Now if we strip all causes of error to their individual units of forces, each having no preferace into which direction to push the telescope, then we have a case of infinite elements each with equal probability of heads or tails ....
+I equal probability  mean pushing the telescope to the right or left.
+This is essentially a binomial distribution with $N=\infty$ which decreases from it's expected value in the characteristic way shown above.
+But now that there are so many errors, this curve's range on the x-axis is much much broader than shown above, leading to vastly different values at each observation.

+So the level of wind at any point is a cause of a very large number of particles and their interactions.
+A few of these forces may influence the wind in the one direction and a few in the other.

-There are various sources that could be the case for different measurments like The instruments I'm using could be a bit wobbly so each time it is affected by my hand pressure.
+I'm using could be a bit wobbly so each time it is affected by my hand pressure.
 The wind may also be blowing fast and slow vibrating my instrument.
 The grass may be uneven chaging my angle very slightly.
 There could be some instrumental error due to accuracy limits of my telescope.
 Measurment error in me reading the non-digital(its the 1800s after all) readings and so on and so forth.
-There could be a finite number of *reasons* for errors indeed, but you will agree that the *forces* causing those errors is infinite.
-So the level of wind at any point is a cause of a very large number of particles and their interactions.
-A few of these forces may influence the wind in the one direction and a few in the other.

 Consider an unbiased error, an error that that has a chance of increasing or decreasing you measurment equally.
 If